qooxdoo/qooxdoo/docs/development/howto/accessibility.md

 ### Make views/forms, e.g. dialogs, more accessible

 - Each widget which can not be read out by itself, e.g. a button with only an icon, needs a label or a description.
-This can be a string, by setting the `aria-label` attrbute; or an array of ids: see `aria-labelledby` and `aria-describedby`
+This can be a string, by setting the `aria-label` attribute; or an array of ids: see `aria-labelledby` and `aria-describedby`
 - Each widget which can be read out but needs to have `aria-labelledby`, should have itself in the space-seperated id list in the last position, too
 - Every piece of information you give the user visually should be given to screen reader users too.